-About a week ago I mentioned that I was really touched that someone had shared some information with me – information that helped to unravel a ‘mystery’ concerning one of my grandfathers.
+It reminded me of how I felt when someone ( a stranger) had shared some information with me – information that helped to unravel a ‘mystery’ concerning one of my grandfathers.

 The man seated is my maternal grandfather – Isaac John Joseph Thompson, my mother’s father.
-I had posted this photograph (and his name) on a military forun in the hope of getting it dated – to my surprise I learned a whole lot more than the date.
+A few years ago I posted this photograph (and his name) on a military forum in the hope of getting it dated – to my surprise I learned a whole lot more than the date.

 Yes, we knew he served in the RAMC (Royal Army Medical Corp) and we knew he was a regular and had ‘fought’ in both WW! and WW2 – Mum had told us he was a hero, ‘mentioned in dispatches’ but that was it.